 Architecture and L tracks.
 There is no shortage of cool structures to keep your neck craned.
 The skyscraper was born here, the city’s skyscape is recognized the world over, and advances in construction—such as the steel framing in commercial buildings—are unparalleled.
 Specifically, take a gander at some ornamental Art Deco and examples of the Chicago School of Architecture’s namesake style on one of the city’s many river cruises.
 You can also walk along The 606: an elevated park and walking path on a repurposed train track.

 Little Goat Diner (or Girl and the Goat if ya fancy).
 At Little Goat Diner, sit at the counter for appropriately diner-style fare; special hats off to the chicken po-boy with coleslaw and local beers on tap.
 Pop into the adjacent retail store, which is also a bar if your whistle requires additional wetting, for funky-chic kitchen merch and an impressive variety of spices to bring home.
 I bought This Little Goat Went to Grillville and regret nothing—other than the fact that I didn’t buy more.

 The Aviary.
-If you’re looking to treat yo-self, try this high-end cocktail bar in Fulton Market, a stone’s throw from The Future of CX: Chicago event venue.
+If you’re looking to treat yo-self, try this high-end cocktail bar in Fulton Market, a stone’s throw from the Showcase Chicago event venue.